-Rose Gwynneth Holt FRBS (1909-1995) is shown here working on West Wind, a replacement for a figure from the Joy of Life fountain in Hyde Park sculpted by her husband, and damaged after his death.
+Rose Gwynneth Holt FRBS (1909-1995) is shown here working on West Wind, a replacement for a figure from the Joy of Life fountain in Hyde Park sculpted by her first husband, the sculptor Thomas Bayliss Huxley-Jones FRBS, and damaged after his death.

 Born in West Bromwich, Holt trained at Wolverhampton School of Art and then the Royal College of Art under Richard Garbe HFRBS.
 It was at Wolverhampton that she met her husband, Huxley-Jones, and they married in 1934.